Doncaster East, Victoria

-Doncaster East is a suburb of Melbourne, Victoria, Australia, 20 km east of Melbourne's Central Business District, located within the City of Manningham local government area.
-Doncaster East recorded a population of 30,926 at the 2021 census.
+Doncaster East is a suburb of Melbourne, Victoria, Australia, 20 km east of Melbourne's Central Business District, in the City of Manningham.
+Doncaster East had a population of 30,926 according to the 2021 census.

-It is located in the hills between the Koonung Creek and the Mullum Mullum Creek.
+It is in the hills between the Koonung Creek and the Mullum Mullum Creek.

-The suburb, which is situated on 11.4km^{2} of land, Doncaster East occupies a larger area than Doncaster, that they split from.
-Doncaster East is shaped like a reverse L, with the north-south part connecting with the Yarra River.
+The suburb is on 11.4km^{2} of land, a larger area than Doncaster, which it was formerly party of.

 History

 The area was originally occupied by the Wurundjeri, Indigenous Australians of the Kulin nation, who spoke variations of the Woiwurrung language group.
 After European settlement, the area was used for agriculture, predominantly orchards.
 A small settlement known as Waldau Village was established in the 1860s by predominantly German migrants.
 Those settlers planted the large swathes of pine trees to serve as windbreaks to protect the farmlands and orchards, those pine trees still exist today.
 German Lane was the original name for George Street, and Bismarck Street the original name for Victoria Street.
 The names were replaced during the First World War and the present names adopted with the wartime anti-German sentiments being an influential factor in removing German-influenced names from the local areas in favour of more overtly British names.

 The Post Office opened on 8 August 1887.
 A Tunstall Square office was open from 1965 until 1990.

 Like much of the City of Manningham, Doncaster East was predominantly covered in fruit orchards for some time before subdivision began and it became a contiguous part of Melbourne.
 Housing estates began to replace orchards in the 1960s, generally along Doncaster Road, in the southern half of the suburb.
 The north half of the suburb was developed through the 1970s and 1980s, with the last orchard being removed in the 1990s.
 As the young parents who moved into these estates now retire and move away, many houses from the 60s and 70s were converted into multi-tenant units.